-'Insanity': World divided over NZ crackdown
+'Insanity': World divided over NZ's Omicron red response

-After more than two years of the Covid pandemic, New Zealand has once again imposed strict restrictions over a just a handful of cases, and it has the rest of the world talking.
+After more than two years of the Covid pandemic, New Zealand has once again imposed strict restrictions over just a handful of cases, and it has the rest of the world talking.

-Our neighbours across the Tasman, and their leader Jacinda Ardern, have been praised throughout the past couple of years for keeping the virus at bay.
+New Zealand has been praised throughout the past couple of years for keeping the virus at bay.

-Now Ms Ardern's latest move has earned her even more applause from her fans – particularly as she cancelled her own wedding.
+Now Prime Minister Jacinda Ardern's latest move has earned her even more applause from her fans – particularly as she cancelled her own wedding.

 However, others see the new crackdown as a step too far.